ngocquang/crewai-instagram-example/README.md

 ## Support

 For support, questions, or feedback regarding the Instagram Crew or crewAI.

 - Visit our [documentation](https://docs.crewai.com)
 - Reach out to us through our [GitHub repository](https://github.com/joaomdmoura/crewai)
 - [Joing our Discord](https://discord.com/invite/X4JWnZnxPb)
 - [Chat wtih our docs](https://chatg.pt/DWjSBZn)

 Let's create wonders together with the power and simplicity of crewAI.

+## Example

+Pusoy ZingPlay Philippines is a popular online card game that brings the traditional Filipino game of Pusoy to the digital world.
+This game, also known as Chinese Poker, allows players to experience the excitement and strategy of Pusoy on their mobile devices.
+The game is designed with vibrant graphics and an intuitive user interface, making it accessible and enjoyable for both seasoned players and beginners.

+In Pusoy ZingPlay, players compete against each other to form the best possible three poker hands out of the 13 cards dealt to them.
+The objective is to beat the other players' hands and accumulate points to climb the leaderboards.
+The game offers various modes, including practice sessions for newcomers, competitive matches for seasoned players, and tournaments with exciting rewards.

+Pusoy ZingPlay also features social elements, allowing players to connect with friends, join clubs, and participate in club events.
+The game's chat and emoji functions enhance the social experience, making each match more interactive and fun.
+Regular updates and special events keep the gameplay fresh and engaging, offering new challenges and rewards.

+Whether you're looking to sharpen your Pusoy skills or simply enjoy a fun and strategic card game, Pusoy ZingPlay Philippines provides a comprehensive and entertaining platform to do so.